outofcoffee/imposter/docs/configuration.md

 The plugin has returned the contents of the `staticFile` in the HTTP response.

-Your response files can also be templated - that is, contain placeholders for substituted at runtime.
+Your response files can also be templated - that is, contain placeholders substituted at runtime.
 See [templates](./templates.md) for more information.

 ### Response configuration options